 Unfortunately I soon discovered that the prices & shipping on Amazon, and certainly in local Swedish electronics stores, would make this hobby a very costly one.

 So for a while I was stuck, not being able to afford a critical mass of components.
 When I discovered a forgotten $50 stash on an old PayPal account I finally decided to check out that sketchy eBay site.
 The prices I saw there baffled me!
 100 thingies for one dollar, free shipping from...
 China?
 Too good to be true?
 I took a chance and spent my cache.
-A few weeks later a box full of goodies arrived, stuff which would have cost me 3 to 80 times more here!
-Since then, a steady stream of parcels have made their way to me. "[X]Gift.
+A few weeks later a box full of goodies arrived, stuff which would have cost me ten times here!
+Since then a steady stream of parcels have made their way to me. "[X]Gift.
 From Mr. Yuan".

 This discovery is partly why I made this page.
 I want to let people know how (relatively) affordable and fun electronics can be in 2016+.
-All the prices on this page are from eBay, and for the cheap stuff.
+All the prices on this page are from eBay, China sellers.
 When it comes to components, (learning materials in my case) cheap is less of an issue than it is for tools.
 AliExpress prices are similar but they sometimes offer different kits/sets.
 Because shipping and handling costs are actually included the price and not really "free", it's often economical to get the larger packs if you feel there's a chance you will be using more than e.g. 10 thingies.

 Also, some Arcade stuff to go with my Retropie project (stalled).

-Some stuff I didn't really need.
-Can't get the USBtinyISP to work (Edit: but figured it out later).
+Some stuff I didn't really need (Edit: Or maybe I did...).
+Could get the USBtinyISP to work (Edit: but figured it out later).
 Haven't tried the STM32.
-The 1.5V to 5V step-up was handy though.
-I used it with my decades-old solar panels.
+The 1.5V+ to 5V step-up was handy though.
+I've used it with my decades-old solar panels and old batteries.